-IMG_4228 started when, in 2012, I uploaded a video to YouTube without changing the filename, and all the recommended videos also had that filename, this being the only thing they had in common (YouTube hadn’t weaponised their recommendation engine at this point).
+IMG_4228 started when, in 2012, I uploaded a video to YouTube straight off my camera without changing the filename.
+All the recommended videos also had that filename, this data being the only thing they had in common, YouTube having not yet weaponised their recommendation algorithm at this point.
 The variety intrigued me so I downloaded them all and played them back, recording the desktop as a kind of performance space (inspired by Jon Satrom’s prepared desktops).

 I next went to Flickr which had a deeper range of un-renamed files and downloaded thousands of IMG_4228.jpg images.
 I now had a “data set” worthy of some crunching, so I looked at how best to view them.